-Repeat Finding - Yes; 2017-004, 2018-004, 2019-003, 2020-003
+Repeat Finding - Yes; 2017-004, 2018-004, 2019-003

 Recommendation - We recommend that the Association implement policies and procedures to ensure compliance with all reporting due dates and other requirements.
-The Association should also retain copies of all reports including the formal sign off and review.

 Views of Responsible Officials and Planned Corrective Actions - Concur.
-The Association has hired a Grant Administrator whose responsibility is to ensure timely submission of the reports, including implementing procedures to ensure the final reports with the documented review and approval are retained.
+The Association has hired a Grant Administrator whose responsibility is to ensure timely submission of monthly reports.

-Summary Schedule of Prior Audit Findings Year Ended June 30, 2021
+Summary Schedule of Prior Audit Findings Year Ended June 30, 2020